By John Dear

 live to see it come about, but that did not stop them from sowing the seeds

 which have blossomed within us.
-We too have to commit ourselves again to that
+We too have to commit ourselves again to

-a new world of nonviolence beyond imperial America.
+and envisioning a new world of nonviolence beyond imperial America.

 Withdrawing cooperation from imperial America